zovoilis-lab/Flye/docs/USAGE.md

 Scaffold gaps are marked with `??` symbols, and `*` symbol denotes a terminal graph node.

+`scaffolds.fasta` file is a symlink to the `assembly.fasta`, which is retained for the backward compatability.

 ## <a name="graph"></a> Repeat graph

 The Flye algorithms are using repeat graph as a core data structure.